-Reporting Period Q3 2025
+Reporting Period Q4 2025

 Goals towards Reducing Overpayments Status ECD Recovery Method Brief Description of Plans to Recover Overpayments Brief Description of Actions Taken to Recover Overpayments 1 Conduct pre-refund audits.
-On-Track Sep-25 1 Recovery Activity Examination Closures - The IRS uses the DDb, a risk-based scoring and selection application that is designed to identify potentially ineligible tax returns claiming refundable credits.
-Examination Closures - Through the third quarter of FY25, the IRS completed examinations of nearly 17,000 returns claiming the AOTC, protecting more than \$0.04B.
-2 Recovery Activity Document Matching - The IRS matches payer information in the Information Returns Master file with taxpayer return information in the Individual Master File to verify the taxpayer reported all income as required.
-Document Matching - Through the third quarter of FY25, the IRS completed document matching assessments on more than 9,900 returns claiming the AOTC, protecting more than \$0.01B.
-3 Recovery Activity Two- and Ten-Year Bans - The IRS imposed two and ten-year bans on taxpayers if the IRS determines that the taxpayers' claims were due to reckless or intentional disregard of the regulations or to fraud.
-Two- and Ten-Year Bans - Through the third quarter of FY25, the IRS has imposed two- and 10-year bans on 113 taxpayers deemed to have claimed the AOTC in reckless and intentional disregard of the law and due to fraud.
+Completed Sep-25 1 Recovery Activity Examination Closures - The IRS uses the DDb, a risk-based scoring and selection application that is designed to identify potentially ineligible tax returns claiming refundable credits.
+Examination Closures - Through the fourth quarter of FY25, the IRS completed examinations of nearly 20,500 returns claiming the AOTC, protecting more than \$0.04B Document Matching - The IRS matches payer information in the Information Returns Master file with taxpayer return information in the Individual Master File to verify the taxpayer reported all income as required.
+Document Matching - In the fourth quarter of FY25, the IRS continued to use document matching as a recovery activity to confirm taxpayer-reported income for AOTC claims, promoting accurate filing and improving compliance while reducing improper payments.
+2 Recovery Activity Two- and Ten-Year Bans - The IRS imposed two and ten-year bans on taxpayers if the IRS determines that the taxpayers' claims were due to reckless or intentional disregard of the regulations or to fraud.
+Two- and Ten-Year Bans - Through the fourth quarter of FY25, the IRS has imposed two- and 10-year bans on 169 taxpayers deemed to have claimed the AOTC in reckless and intentional disregard of the law and due to fraud.

-Amt(\$) Root Cause of Overpayment Root Cause Description Mitigation Strategy Brief Description of Mitigation Strategy and Anticipated Impact \$902M Overpayments outside the agency control that occurred because of an inability to Access the Data/Information Needed. \$0.53B of the AOTC overclaims are from the inability to authenticate because the claim eligibility and validation data is not available.
+Amt(\$) Root Cause of Overpayment Root Cause Description Mitigation Strategy Brief Description of Mitigation Strategy and Anticipated Impact \$902M Overpayments outside the agency control that occurred because of an Inability to Access the Data/Information Needed. \$0.57B of the AOTC overclaims are from the inability to authenticate because the claim eligibility and validation data is not available.
 This root cause includes errors that the IRS can only verify via audit since no data exists to support automated compliance checks.
 Change Process - altering or updating a process or policy to prevent or correct error.
-The IRS will continue to hold its annual DDb meeting with stakeholders to evaluate the value of prior-year compliance filters for audit selection of returns claiming the AOTC and identify improvement opportunities for next filing season. \$530M Overpayments outside the agency control that occurred because the Data/Information Needed Does Not Exist. \$0.90B of the AOTC overclaims are from program design limitations where errors are caused when information needed to confirm payment accuracy is not available at the time the return is processed.
+Change Process - The IRS will continue to hold its annual DDb meeting with stakeholders, to evaluate the value of prior-year compliance filters for audit selection of returns claiming the AOTC and identify improvement opportunities for next filing season. \$530M Overpayments outside the agency control that occurred because the Data/Information Needed Does Not Exist. \$0.97B of the AOTC overclaims are from program design limitations where errors are caused when information needed to confirm payment accuracy is not available at the time the return is processed.
 Training - teaching a particular skill or type of behavior; refreshing on the proper processing methods.
-The IRS will continue to educate tax professionals on their due diligence requirements regarding the AOTC.
+Training - The IRS will continue to educate tax professionals on their due diligence requirements regarding the AOTC.